kranthi1710/Namaste-React/README.md

 --NOTE : UseState used to create local state variables inside your functional components.
 --NOTE : Always call useState in functional component itself, not out side of it like after imports and before component declaration.
 --NOTE : Always try to call useState at top inside functional Component as JS is a Synchronous single threaded language. the code will run line by line from top
---NOTE : Never create useState in IF ELSE block and in any conditions(while etc) and not inside FOR loops and inside functions i functional component.
+--NOTE : Never create useState in IF ELSE block and in any conditions(while etc) and not inside FOR loops and inside functions in functional component.
 This will create inconsistencies

 ->whenever the state variable updates, React re-renders the component.